 Great location, smiles all over, learned a bunch of new facts – like when you have a cold you don’t loose your sense of taste, you just don’t smell your coffee anymore – and tried some amazing coffee.
-Just had my hands full, hence no coffee pics and coffee mostly looks the same on a picture… I will be trying out some local coffee soonish and buy some for at home – but for now my Brooklyn Brewery Coffee is still not empty!
+Just had my hands full, hence no coffee pics and coffee mostly looks the same on a picture anyways… As soon as my Brooklyn Brewery Coffee runs out I will be trying out new local coffee shops and buy sustainable sourced ones for at home as well! 🙂

 London Coffee Masters – Details about the coffee barista competition.
 The application videos alone are worth a click!